1. What is distance learning?

 4. What are the tuition fees ?

-5. What about registration, admission and deadlines for distance learning?
+5. What about admission and registration for distance learning?

-If you are willing to take part in the distance learning programme Master of Statistics after taking all information into consideration, you can start preregistration on our website: http://www.uhasselt.be/Registration-procedure.
-Also take a look at the specific admission requirements: http://www.uhasselt.be/UH/education/prospective-students/Specific-admission-requirements
+If you have decided on applying for the distance learning programme of the Master of Statistics after taking all information into consideration, you can start the admission/application process by following the steps on our Admission webpage.

-Please note that places are limited for the distance learning program and after submission there will be a selection by the Admission Board.
+The Admission Board will evaluate all applications.
 You will be categorized as ‘academically approved’ or ‘not approved’.
 When you are ‘academically approved’ you will be granted enrolment into the programme Master of Statistics.
 Only after receiving your certified hard copies, we will start processing your file.

 The deadline for pre-registration for the distance learning programme is September 1st, as the course start at the end of September.
 Only after being selected for the distance learning programme by the Admission Board, you will receive an invitation to register as a distance learning student.